 11) If You Are Hurt, You Can’t Lift

 Forget about all that macho nonsense!
 If you are hurt, there are no workouts, no mass, and no fat burn.
-So do the exercises in perfect form and balance the exercises for your whole body.
+Do the exercises in perfect form and balance them for your whole body.

 This means that you should not do bench press at each training; you should include rowing and pull-ups as well.
 The right choice of exercises can help you a lot with building your muscle mass long term.